abarcenas29/react-redux-sandbox-v2-playground/app/styles/readme.md

-# Styles
+# Atomic Styles Boilerplate

-Styles are formated in less.
+Styles are formated in Sass.
+With mixin to generate atomic classes for easy dom classing